Tanzania

 The Moravian Church in Tanzania MCT, called Kanisa La Moravian Tanzania in the local language, was founded in 1891 from the mission station in Rungwe in southern Tanzania.
 The MCT has about 800,000 members, which is 70% of the worldwide Moravian Church.

 The MCT, as it is called in English, is divided into eight Unity provinces (church headquarters): Western Province (Tabora), Southern Province (Rungwe), Southwestern Province (Mbeya), Mbozi Province(Mbozi), Rukwa Province (Sumbawanga), Lake Tanganyika Province (Kigoma), Northern Province (Arusha) and Eastern Province (Dar es Salam).
+There are also the Mission Provinces Iringa and Ruvuma and the Mission Areas South Central and Lake Victora.

 The MCT coordinates and oversees the development and growth of the theological college, which since 2004 has been called Bishop Kisanji University.
 It is responsible for the publication of hymnals, liturgical and textbooks, and other church literature published by the Moravian Theological Commission.
 It represents the provinces to the government, other churches, authorities and ecumenical organizations.
 Its main task is to proclaim the Gospel in word and deed through the provinces, both inside and outside the Church.
 The church in Tanzania is growing and the number of members is increasing rapidly.
 Each province has a specific area for evangelization.
 Each province is also involved outside the country's borders in the Democratic Republic of Congo, Malawi and Zambia.